James Freney: Later life

 His autobiography, The Life and Adventures of Mr James Freney, was a huge success upon its publication in 1754.
-Thackeray, in reading the book, delighted in Freney's "noble naïveté and simplicity of the hero as he recounts his own adventures".
-Thackeray includes Freney in the novel The Luck of Barry Lyndon, where he has Barry encounter Freney on the highway.
-The incident appears also in the film Barry Lyndon (in the film, Barry refers to the man about to rob him as "Feeney").
-Local landmarks named after him include Freney's Rock and Freney's Well, and he was the hero of The Ballad of the Bold Captain.

 Death

-It is not known where or how long he was abroad, if at all, but by 1776 he had settled at the port of New Ross and worked as a customs official, a post he held until his death in on 20 December 1788.
+It is not known where or how long he was abroad, if at all, but by 1776 he had settled at the port of New Ross, County Wexford and worked as a customs official, a post he held until his death on 20 December 1788.
 He was buried in Inistioge.

+Local landmarks named after him include Freney's Rock and Freney's Well.